Accounting professor earns 2022 Lindback Distinguished Teaching Award

-Greeting Wentzel on stage at Commencement was President Daniel J. Allen, Ph.D., and Interim Provost Steven F. Siconolfi, Ph.D.
+Greeting Wentzel on stage at Commencement were President Daniel J. Allen, Ph.D., and Interim Provost Steven F. Siconolfi, Ph.D.

 During the nomination process, Wentzel’s colleagues referred to her as the kind of professor who is “dedicated to not only her current students, but all students in the accounting department,” one who exhibits a passion for their professional development and helping them secure career outcomes.
 “She truly wants the best for her students,” another colleague wrote in nominating Wentzel.